This is the complete story of drag, according to Simon Doonan

 However, the revolution around gender identity and expression have put that definition through a prism to show the expanding possibilities of drag.

 But to understand where drag is headed, it’s important first to understand where it came from.
-Simon Doonan, Barneys legendary window dresser and current creative ambassador, took on the monumental task of documenting the history of drag in his latest book Drag: The Complete Story.
+Simon Doonan, Barneys’ legendary window dresser and current creative ambassador, took on the monumental task of documenting the history of drag in his latest book Drag: The Complete Story.

 “I had just done a book about soccer players, and the publisher [Laurence King Publishing] said to me, there isn’t a book on the history of drag going all the way back to ancient Rome all the way up to now,” Doonan says.
 “This one was a delight because it involved an immense amount of research, but it was all fun research.
 Who doesn’t like watching YouTube videos of drag queens jumping about?”